-Once an assessment has been booked by a parent, a paperwork packet including relevant Consent Forms and a copy of the Covid-19 pre-screening checklist will be emailed to parents.
-Consent Forms must be completed satisfactorily before a face-to-face session can proceed.
+Once an assessment has been booked by a parent, a paperwork packet including the relevant consent forms and a copy of the Covid-19 pre-screening checklist will be emailed to parents.
+Consent forms must be completed satisfactorily before a face-to-face session can proceed.

 - Face-to-face clinic appointments will proceed as follows: The SLT will complete a household health screen with parents no more than 24 hours prior to a scheduled clinic assessment session.
 Screening questions are based on recommendations from Irish and UK Speech & Language Therapy professional bodies and the HSE.
 Clinic appointments will only proceed if the SLT considers it safe to do so.
 Families who cannot be contacted prior to their appointment (as outlined previously) will have their appointment cancelled.

-- Parents/Guardians must satisfactorily complete a COVID-19 Consent Form prior to clinic appointments.
+- Parents/Guardians must satisfactorily complete a COVID-19 Consent Form prior to all clinic appointments.

 - The clinic’s infographic document for families (shown above) succinctly explains the following:

-- The SLT will then meet the family on arrival to clinic.
+- The SLT will meet the family on arrival to clinic.
 Parents’ and children’s temperatures will be taken via a contactless thermometer and recorded.
 The SLT’s temperature will also be recorded daily.
 If the appointment is to proceed, parent & child will be escorted directly to the clinic room.
 Face-to-face sessions will not proceed if the temperature of the SLT, child or parent exceeds 37.5 degrees Celsius.

-- Upon entering the clinic room, permitted parents and children and the SLT will be required to apply hand sanitiser.
+- Upon entering the clinic room, parents, children and the SLT will be required to apply hand sanitiser.

-- Sessions will proceed and conclude promptly to enable ventilation of the clinic between families.
+- Sessions will proceed and conclude promptly to enable ventilation of the clinic room between families.